Mycelium Robotics

 What autonomy means in practice

-In mobile robotics, autonomy engineering typically means path planning, obstacle avoidance, and navigation — how the robot gets from A to B safely.
+In mobile robotics, autonomy engineering typically means path planning, obstacle avoidance, and navigation, how the robot gets from A to B safely.
 In manipulation, it means task planning and grasp selection.
 In multi-robot systems, it means coordination and fleet management.

-Planning vs decision-making vs behaviour
+Planning vs decision-making vs behavior

 Simulation vs real-world experience